turingschool/mod-0-project-be/final_prep/README.md

 - What times on those days are you going to work?
   - In the mornings from 7am-830am
 - Where you going to be sitting/standing as you do this?
-  -I have an office in my home
+  - I have an office in my home
 - Where are you documenting this plan?
 Google Calendar, calendar on your wall, your journal?
-  -Google calender
+  - Google calender
 - Do any stakeholders in your life know about this plan?
 (The answer needs to be yes by the time you answer this...)
-   -Yes my husband and mother-in-law are aware of my schedule and are ready to support me through it.
+   - Yes my husband and mother-in-law are aware of my schedule and are ready to support me through it.
 - What personal items/events are important to you during this time?
 How are you going to make sure those are not neglected?
 (Hint, block time on the calendar for them!)
-  -My kids are the most important people to me since they are still young this time with them is crucial.
+  - My kids are the most important people to me since they are still young this time with them is crucial.
 I made sure to plan out my schedule so that I get to spend at least a day and a half with them.

 ### Extensions